Amaan-developpeur/WeatherPredictionAPI/README.md

 ## 1. Project Motivation

 This project simulates an end-to-end ML production system under minimal infrastructure constraints (no databases).
-It focuses on reproducible engineering workflows, live data integration, and clean, testable deployment — suitable for backend ML portfolios.
+It focuses on reproducible engineering workflows, live data integration, and clean, testable deployment.

 ---